 - Dressing: Try it as a salad dressing or drizzled on pizza.

 - On meats: On meats like pork chops, pork tenderloin, beef brisket and bbq chicken thighs, air fryer drumsticks, baked chicken legs, chicken sandwiches and burgers.

 - As a dip: For chicken tenders, chicken wings, french fries, zucchini fries, sweet potato fries, or buffalo tofu bites.

 - On vegetables: Like brussels sprouts and roasted broccoli.

 - Glaze it: As you grill potatoes, lamb, pork, and chicken.

-If you loved this White BBQ Sauce I would appreciate it so much if you would give this recipe a star review!
+If you loved this tangy sauce recipe I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 - In a small bowl, stir together the white BBQ sauce ingredients.

 - Store covered in the refrigerator until ready to use.
 Will keep for up to 1 week.